hlavacs/ViennaPhysicsEngine/README.md

 # Set up for Windows 11

-The engine is exposed as the `VEPhysicsEngine` C++ module.
+The engine is exposed as the `VEPhysicsEngine` C++23 module.
 The provided example program uses Vienna Vulkan Engine V3 for rendering.
+On Windows, VVE is built *together with* VPE: the VPE CMake project adds `..\ViennaVulkanEngine` as a subdirectory, so one Ninja build compiles the VVE modules, the VPE module and the example with the same compiler flags (this is required for MSVC C++ modules and `import std`).

-- Make sure you have an up to date CMake, MS Visual Studio 22 and the Vulkan SDK installed.
+- Make sure you have an up to date CMake (>= 3.31.8), MS Visual Studio 2022 or newer (with the "C++ CMake tools" component, which provides Ninja), the Vulkan SDK (`VULKAN_SDK` set), and vcpkg on the PATH.
 - Clone the Vienna Vulkan Engine: *git clone https://github.com/hlavacs/ViennaVulkanEngine.git*
 - Clone the Vienna Physics Engine into the same directory, next to each other: *git clone https://github.com/hlavacs/ViennaPhysicsEngine.git*
-- Cd into Vienna Vulkan Engine and run CMake.
-Alternatively run the msvc bat file.
-CMake creates an sln project file.
+- Cd into Vienna Vulkan Engine and run `build_windows.cmd release` once.
+This installs VVE's vcpkg dependencies (SDL3, assimp, imgui, glm, ...) into `ViennaVulkanEngine\vcpkg_installed`.
+VPE reuses that directory.
-- Open the sln file and compile the project.
-Sometimes compile it twice to make sure everything is done correctly.
-- You might also manually compile the doxyfile subproject to create the documentation.
-For this you must have Doxygen installed.
-- Cd into the Vienna Physics Engine directory and run CMake (or the msvc bat file).
+- Cd into the Vienna Physics Engine directory and run `build_cmake.cmd release` (or `debug`).
+The script configures with Ninja + MSVC, builds VVE and VPE, and links the example.
-- Open the sln file and compile the project.
-- Note that the physicsexample.exe file is copied to the bin directory of the Vienna Vulkan Engine!
-- Make sure the physicsexample.exe file is in the same directory as the assimp lib file (e.g., Vienna Vulkan Engine/bin/Release).
-- Now you can run the example.

-For Windows 11, all non-Vulkan dependencies are in the external directory.
-The Vulkan SDK is supposed to be pointed at by the VULKAN_SDK environment variable.
+- The binary is written to `ViennaVulkanEngine\bin\release\exe\physicsexample.exe` (or `bin\debug\exe`), next to the VVE runtime DLLs and compiled shaders.
+Run it from there.
+- `build_cmake.cmd --without-vve` builds and (with `--tests`) tests only the VPE module; `--clean` wipes the build directory first.

+Do **not** generate a Visual Studio solution for this project: the VS generator cannot build `import std`, which VVE requires.
+Open the folder in Visual Studio or VS Code as a CMake project instead, or use the build script.

+On Linux/macOS the example instead links VVE's already-built Clang release tree (see `build_linux.sh`, `build_macos.sh` and `VVE_V3_MIGRATION_NOTES.md`).
+The CMake option `VPE_VVE_IN_TREE` selects between the two modes; it defaults to ON on Windows and OFF elsewhere.

 The project will be updated regularly, so it makes sense to pull the newest version regularly.